 Scholarly activity - Research

-Service/clinical activity - Clinical activity
+Service or clinical activity - Clinical activity

 Review for promotion to Associate Professor may occur whenever the faculty member meets the criteria specified below, but normally the review must begin by the beginning of the seventh year of service as Assistant Professor.
 In most cases, promotion to Associate Professor will be based primarily on the faculty member’s accomplishments while serving as an Assistant Professor.

 Faculty members who are not promoted to Associate Professor during the seventh year at the rank of Assistant Professor will be given appropriate notice that their appointment will not be renewed, in accordance with University and SOM policies.
 A three-year extension to the seven-year probationary period will be considered in accordance with current policies, which stipulate that: a) any Assistant Professor in the 5th, 6th or 7th year in rank may submit a petition to the Dean requesting up to a three-year extension; b) prior to submission of the request, the faculty member must have undergone a comprehensive mid-course review that includes an assessment of his or her readiness for promotion; and c) the chair of the department must concur with the request for extension.
 If the faculty member is in their 7th or final year as an assistant professor, the request for an extension must be submitted prior to the deadline that year for submission of promotion dossiers to the Dean’s Office and prior to the start of the review for promotion or tenure by the School of Medicine Faculty Promotions Committee.
-After review by the Dean’s Office, all requests for extensions will be forwarded to the Provost and Chancellor for final approval.
+After review by the Dean’s Office, all requests for extensions will be forwarded to the Chancellor or their designee for final approval.
 Valid reasons for an extension might include interruption of one’s career because of illness or family obligations, a significant change in career focus, assumption of major administrative, teaching or research responsibilities, or part-time University employment.
 If an extension is denied by the chair, the faculty member may appeal to the Dean.
 An individual granted an extension to the probationary period shall not be subject to additional scholarship, service or teaching requirements, above or beyond those normally required, in order to qualify for promotion or tenure.

 Professor